RiiConnect24/Wii-Guide/_pages/en_US/bluebomb.md

 This version of cIOS is only for the Wii Mini
 {: .notice--info}

-1. Download the cIOS File from https://bluebomb.glitch.me/d2xl-cIOS/index.html
+1. Download the cIOS File from [here](https://bluebomb.glitch.me/d2xl-cIOS/index.html)
-1. Open the archive and drag and drop the only folder to the "apps" folder on your USB Drive
+1. Open the archive and drag and drop the only folder to the `/apps/` folder on your USB Drive
 1. Open the Homebrew Channel on your Wii Mini
 1. Launch the d2x cIOS installer
-1. First, you gotta select which cIOS to install. in "Select cIOS", Change the value to "d2xl-v1-beta2"
+1. First, you gotta select which cIOS to install. in `Select cIOS`, Change the value to `d2xl-v1-beta2`
-1. Now Go to "Select cIOS base" and change the value to "57"
+1. Now Go to "Select cIOS base" and change the value to `57`
-1. Now Go to "Select cIOS slot" and change the value to "249" Under "NOTES" there will be a section "Offline installation".
-Take a note of the exact version number (5 digits directly before the ".wad" extension).
+1. Now Go to "Select cIOS slot" and change the value to `249` Under "NOTES" there will be a section "Offline installation".
+Take a note of the exact version number (5 digits directly before the `.wad` extension).
 1. Press A to start the installation.
        If it fails with a weird "TMD version mismatch" error, that isn't a problem.
 Just try again, but this time, while selecting the cIOS base, press left/right on the Wiimote until the 5-digit number from earlier is different than when you tried before.
 This time, it should work - one of the two version numbers should work.
 1. After successfully installing the cIOS press B to exit.
 Now you have cIOS installed.